acnolan/Academy-Award-Predictions/readme.md

 ### Only run machine learning
 - Make sure test.csv and train.csv are in the same directory as AcademyAwardPrediction.py
 - Run `python AcademyAwardPrediction.py`

+### Run machine learning with data visualizations
+- Use the -v flag `python AcademyAwardPrediction.py -v`

 ### Rebuild the dataset
 - Run `python AcademyAwardPrediction.py -b`